sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 This specific example using JVPs corresponds to forward-mode ASD and is visualized in Figure 9, where all structurally orthogonal columns have been colored in matching hues.
 By computing a single JVP with the vector $\mathbf{e}_1 + \mathbf{e}_2 + \mathbf{e}_5$,
-we obtain the sum of the first, second and fifth column of our Jacobian.
+we obtain the sum of the first, second and fifth column of our Jacobian matrix.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/sparse_ad.svg" class="img-80" %}
 <div class="caption">